grezniczek/redcap_survey_auth/README.md

 - Dashboard and report authorization is scoped to the individual resource and endpoint.
 Logging into one does not authorize another.
 - Protection-setting changes invalidate existing authorization.
 Table-authenticated sessions also recheck account suspension and password changes.
 LDAP credentials are checked at login, not on each subsequent request.

-SurveyAuth gates access to survey file routes; REDCap retains responsibility for native file handling after authorization.

 ## Retired settings

-The former **Success message** (`surveyauth_successmsg`) and **Continue label** (`surveyauth_continuelabel`) settings have been removed because successful login redirects immediately.
-Their saved values are deleted when the module is enabled or changed to this version in Control Center, including values retained in disabled projects.
-Project enable also cleans up values restored or imported later.
-Cleanup is safe to repeat.
+The former **Success message** and **Continue label** settings have been removed because successful login redirects immediately.
+During an upgrade, their saved values are removed and cannot be restored by rolling back the module.

-The earlier token-to-Allow writing migration is retained: a nonempty legacy token enables metadata writing only when Allow writing has no saved value.
-Explicit choices are preserved, and the legacy token is removed.
-Rolling back does not restore deleted custom messages or tokens.
+A legacy token setting is converted to **Allow writing** during an upgrade when no explicit Allow writing value is already saved.
+The legacy token is then removed; rolling back does not restore it.

 ## Release History